KManiKumarReddy/Bluetooth-Home-Automation/README.md

 * Use ON/OFF buttons to control the appliance

 ### Purpose
-Mini Project for Bachelor of Technology, CVR College of Engineering
+Mini Project for Bachelor of Technology, CVR College of Engineering, Hyderabad

 ### License
 This Source Code Form is subject to the terms of the Mozilla Public